We pick Em’s brains about how she got to where she is today.

-Week three of Craft Month sees us diving head first into critically acclaimed director Em Cooper's mesmerising animations.
+Critically acclaimed director Em Cooper’s animations are nothing short of mesmerising.
 After graduating from the Royal College of Art, Em has enraptured audiences globally with her hand oil painted, rotoscoped animation.
 Her work has been screened internationally and shortlisted for numerous awards including major festivals such as EIFF and London Film Festival.
+Her recent work with Berghaus sees her develop their oil-painted medium campaign, a practice which the director and filmmaker applies to her live-action animation

 We picked Em’s brains about how she got to where she is today, where she gets her inspiration from and the documentary she recently wrapped, ‘America ReFramed: Deej,’ (the story of nonspeaking young man with autism and his journey), which has just won a Peabody Award.
 We’ll let Em take it from here: